-We have granted the underwriters the right to purchase, exercisable within a 30-day period from the date of this prospectus supplement, up to an additional \$52,500,000 of our common stock at the public offering price less the underwriting discount.
+We have granted the underwriters the right to purchase, exercisable within a 30-day period from the date of this prospectus supplement, up to an additional 583,333 shares of our common stock at the public offering price less the underwriting discount.

-Concurrently with this offering of common stock, we are conducting a private offering (the "Concurrent Convertible Notes Offering") of \$400,000,000 aggregate principal amount of convertible senior notes due 2026 (or \$460,000,000 aggregate principal amount of convertible senior notes due 2026 if the initial purchasers exercise in full their option to purchase additional convertible notes in the Concurrent Convertible Notes Offering) (the "Convertible Notes").
+Concurrently with this offering of common stock, we are conducting a private offering (the "Concurrent Convertible Notes Offering") of \$400,000,000 aggregate principal amount of 0.0% Convertible Senior Notes due 2026 (or \$460,000,000 aggregate principal amount of convertible senior notes due 2026 if the initial purchasers exercise in full their option to purchase additional convertible notes in the Concurrent Convertible Notes Offering) (the "Convertible Notes").
 This prospectus supplement does not constitute an offer to sell or a solicitation of an offer to buy any securities being offered in the Concurrent Convertible Notes Offering.
 We cannot assure you that the Concurrent Convertible Notes Offering will be completed or, if completed, on what terms it will be completed.
-The completion of this offering is not contingent on the completion of the Concurrent Convertible Notes Offering (nor is the completion of the Concurrent Convertible Notes Offering contingent upon the completion of this offering).
+The completion of this offering is not contingent on the completion of the Concurrent Convertible Notes Offering (nor is the completion of the Concurrent Convertible Notes Offering).

-The underwriters expect to deliver the shares of our common stock against payment in New York, New York on March
+The underwriters expect to deliver the shares of our common stock against payment in New York, New York on March 12, 2021.